Claudia Moll

 Claudia Moll (born 25 December 1968) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag from the state of North Rhine-Westphalia since 2017.

+In addition to her parliamentary work, Moll served as Commissioner for Long-Term Care at the Federal Ministry of Health in the government of Chancellor Olaf Scholz from 2022 to 2025.

 Political career

 Moll first became a member of the Bundestag in the 2017 German federal election in Aachen II, defeating Helmut Brandt from the CDU.
 In parliament, she is a member of the Health Committee.
 In addition to her committee assignments, she has been a member of the German delegation to the Franco-German Parliamentary Assembly since 2022.